simov/browserside-organic/README.md

 - Go to the [examples][2] page and open up the developer tools.
 - Use F8 to cycle through the breakpoints.

-##AMD
+##CommonJS
-- AMD version as another branch
+- CommonJS version in master branch

   [1]: https://github.com/varnalab/node-organic
   [2]: http://simov.github.io/browserside-organic/examples/